-In order to scale mountain ranges quickly, or simply looking for exciting rides on rugged dirt paths, a hardtail mountain bike will provide you with fun and excitement.
+In order to scale mountain ranges quickly, or simply looking for exciting rides on rugged dirt paths, a hardtail mountain bike will provide you with fun and excitement on a cross country path or a trail ride.
 In this review, we will show you what makes a quality mountain bike as well as which ones on the market that you should consider buying.

 Not all mountain bikes are the same, though.
 Some have more features than others, and some even have minor differences from one another that makes the bike a whole new bike entirely.
+Some riders prefer a full suspension mountain bike for their type of riding, while others like the simplicity and durability of a hardtail mountain bike.
 Here are some factors to consider when choosing a hardtail mountain bike.

 Hardtail Mountain Bike Key Factors